azkiflay/ansible/README.md

 * Transfers one or more Ansible modules to its target host(s).
 * Executes the module(s) at the remote target host(s).

-Before the Ansible controller can do anything on a remote host, it needs to be connected with it.
-The connection is setup using SSH.
+Before the Ansible controller can do anything on remote hosts, it needs to be connected to them.
+As stated earlier, such network connection is setup using SSH.
 Therefore, it is important to ensure SSH is available and configured correctly on the controller and managed hosts.
+Moreover, to avoid a rogue controller taking over the infrastructure, key-based authentication can be enforced.
+The next steps show how to configure public and private keys for SSH, requiring the Ansible controller to be authenticated by the remote hosts.

 # Configuring SSH